Swizzy/Random/README.md

 DotNETAssembly2Version - A Tool to print out the assembly version of a .NET assembly (dll & exe)

 MD5Gen - A Tool to generate MD5 hashes of files (saved to filename.extension.md5)

+XeLLReplacer - A Tool to replace the XeLL binary in a pre-compiled ECC image (Xbox 360)